apache/drill/_docs/configure-drill/060-configuring-a-shared-drillbit.md

 title: "Configuring Resources for a Shared Drillbit"
 parent: "Configuring a Multitenant Cluster"
 ---
-To manage a cluster in which multiple users share a Drillbit, you configure Drill queuing and parallelization in addition to memory, as described in the previous section.
+To manage a cluster in which multiple users share a Drillbit, you configure Drill queuing and parallelization in addition to memory, as described in the previous section, ["Configuring Drill Memory"]({{site.baseurl}}/docs/configuring-drill-memory/).

-##Configuring Drill Query Queuing
+##Configuring Query Queuing

 Set [options in sys.options]({{site.baseurl}}/docs/configuration-options-introduction/) to enable and manage query queuing, which is turned off by default.
 There are two types of queues: large and small.
 You configure a maximum number of queries that each queue allows by configuring the following options in the `sys.options` table: